Vallerem/fw-news/README.md

 # Future Workshops news

 Web-app that displays a view with a list of news and let's you see the details of each one of them.
+Auth is handled by JWT.
+To enter the app use the next credentials:

+**Username**: user <br>
+**Password**: FCtb2PGbHpgq

 ### [Live demo](https://fw-news.herokuapp.com/)